aman-saha/hate-speech-detection/README.md

 ## Overview ##

+A more comprehensive description of the dataset is provided in `initial datasets directory`.

-### NOTE: ### This is meant to be a customizable model, with the option to include any or all of the feature spaces engineered ().
+__NOTE:__ This is meant to be a customizable model, with the option to include any or all of the feature spaces engineered ().
 To exclude a specific feature type, simply comment it out in lines X-X of [hate_speech_detection.py](https://github.com/tpawelski/hate-speech-detection/blob/master/hate_speech_detection.py).

 ## Instructions for running Hate-Speech Model ##